msayson/pyvisionfilters/README.md

 #### shrinkexample.py

-The Gaussian filter is often used to pre-process images before shrinking.
-Smoothing removes a great deal of the graininess that would otherwise result from just taking every nth pixel of the original image.
+Gaussian filters are often used in image resizing.
+Smoothing removes a great deal of the graininess that otherwise results from taking every nth pixel of an image.

 The following code generates a grayscale image scaled down in size by powers of 2.